Swetha-Selvaraj/swetha-selvaraj/README.md

 # Hi, I’m Swetha Selvaraj 👋

-Software Engineer focused on **Generative AI, AIOps, and cloud platforms**.
-I build **practical AI systems** that solve real enterprise problems.
+Software Engineer focused on **Agentic AI worklows** that solve real enterprise problems.

 ---

 ## What I do
-- Build **GenAI systems** (RAG, agentic workflows, function calling)
+- Build **GenAI products** (using RAG, agentic workflows)
-- Work on **observability & auto-remediation** for infra usecase
+- Worked on **observability & auto-remediation** for infra usecase
-- Design **cloud-native microservices** on Azure & AWS
+- Design **cloud-native microservices** on AWS

 ---

 ## Selected work

-**Wise Ultima – Infra Observability & Auto-Remediation**
+**Infra Observability & Auto-Remediation**
 - Built an AIOps agent combining metrics, logs, incidents, and runbooks
 - Designed RCA workflows and anomaly detection pipelines
 - Implemented automated remediation via ServiceNow workflows

-**Wise Migrate – Cloud Migration Strategy Planner**
+**Cloud Migration Strategy Planner**
-- Built an AI-based cloud recommendation engine using RAG
+- Built an cloud instance recommendation engine using Agentic RAG which analyses the current spec and recommends right sizing instance and automatically pulls out pricing details using CSP Pricing APIs
-- Designed dependency-aware migration wave and move-group planning
+- And built scheduler for migration planning that's aware of app dependency, team bandwidth and gives the wave and move-group planning.
 - Reduced manual migration planning effort by ~15%

-**Wise One – HR AI Suite**
+**HR AI Suite**
-- Built an HR knowledge agent using SQL tools + GraphRAG
+- Built an muti-tenant HR knowledge agent using which pulls out the data from relational databases and from knowledge graphs which is created using unstructured data (performance reports, policy documents)
-- Implemented RBAC, row-level security, PII masking, and guardrails
+- Accesed via RBAC,Performed PII masking/redaction, guardrails check before retrival.

 ---